AEJ mandate for media freedom

 The AEJ works to protect freedom of expression and independent journalism by raising individual cases and issues related to attacks and harassment of journalists, and advocating for stronger protections in law and practice at national and international level.

-William Horsley, UK chairman and former BBC foreign correspondent is the international AEJ media freedom representative and works closely with partner media and freedom organisations as well as inter-governmental organisations such as the Council of Europe (CoE), the Organisation for Security in Europe (OSCE), UNESCO and many others.
+William Horsley, UK chairman and former BBC foreign correspondent, was the international AEJ media freedom representative until 2022 and worked closely with partner media and freedom organisations as well as inter-governmental organisations such as the Council of Europe (CoE), the Organisation for Security in Europe (OSCE), UNESCO and many others.

 Both with and separately from our partners, the AEJ constantly monitors and highlights the many and growing threats to freedoms that have been evident in recent years from governments, political groups, corporations and criminal organisations.

 AEJ and the Council of Europe